-ACCA reserves the right to examine anything contained within the study guide at any examination session.
+ACCA reserves the right to examine any learning outcome contained within the study guide.
 This includes knowledge, techniques, principles, theories, and concepts as specified.

-For the financial accounting, audit and assurance, law and tax papers except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions.
+For the financial accounting, audit and assurance, law and tax exams except where indicated otherwise, ACCA will publish examinable documents once a year to indicate exactly what regulations and legislation could potentially be assessed within identified examination sessions.

-For paper based examinations regulation issued or legislation passed on or before 1^{st} September annually, will be examinable from 1^{st} September of the following year to 31^{st} August of the year after that.
-Please refer to the examinable documents for the paper (where relevant) for further information.
+For most examinations (not tax), regulations issued or legislation passed on or before 31 August annually, will be examinable from 1 September of the following year to 31 August of the year after that.
+Please refer to the examinable documents for the exam (where relevant) for further information.